elkcityhazard/pc-building-co/content/content/about.md

 ## Our Commitment to the Community

-PC Building Company is deeply committed to the communities in which we work.
-Serving both Grand Traverse County and Leelanau County, we take pride in understanding local styles and preferences.
+P.C.
+Building Company is deeply committed to the communities in which we work.
+Serving Leelanau County, we take pride in understanding local styles and preferences.
 Our team is passionate about delivering remodel projects that not only meet but exceed the expectations of homeowners in these vibrant areas.

 ## Why Choose Us?

-Choosing PC Building Company means partnering with a team that values quality and customer satisfaction above all else.
+Choosing P.C.
+Building Company means partnering with a team that values quality and customer satisfaction above all else.
 Our skilled professionals are dedicated to providing you with the best remodeling experience, from the initial consultation to the final walk-through.
 We use only the finest materials and latest techniques to ensure your home not only looks stunning but also stands the test of time.

 ## Contact Us

 We invite you to explore our website to learn more about our services and to see examples of our previous work.
-If you’re planning a remodel and would like to discuss your ideas, please do not hesitate to contact us at (231) 357-6340 or visit our office at 504 N Herman Rd, Lake Leelanau, MI 49653.
+If you’re planning a remodel and would like to discuss your ideas, please do not hesitate to contact us at (231) 357-6340.

-Thank you for considering PC Building Company as your remodeling partner.
+Thank you for considering P.C.
+Building Company as your remodeling partner.
 We look forward to helping you achieve the home of your dreams!